ozerdur/helmSamples/readMe.md

     import-values field can be used to import exported values from dependency charts.
-Unexported values can be imported using child and map with parent. hooks can be used to run before and after installations. tags is used to conditionally add multiple dependencies when are using the same condition hook-weight is used prioritize hooks
+Unexported values can be imported using child and map with parent. hooks can be used to run before and after installations. tags is used to conditionally add multiple dependencies when are using the same condition hook-weight is used to prioritize hooks

 To add dependency charts: